-- Prior to any compelled interview or interrogation, all officers under investigation shall be provided, in writing, using the Garrity Warnings Form. - If the incident involves potential criminal conduct, consult with Office of Vice President and General Counsel of JHU prior to compelling the interview or interrogation. - If the conduct involves potential criminal conduct and the officer is willing to provide a voluntary interview, the investigator shall provide Miranda Warnings, in accordance with JHPD Directive #461, Custodial Interrogation. - Each interrogation or interview session shall be for a reasonable period and allow for personal necessities and rest periods as reasonably necessary.
-The officer may request a break during the interrogation, which may be granted at the discretion of the investigator(s). - During an interview or interrogation, the investigator shall not ask leading questions, particularly those that suggest a legal justification for the member's conduct. - Investigators shall not make statements that anyone being interviewed or interrogated could reasonably understand as intended to discourage them from providing a full account.
+- If video recording is not available for some extenuating reason, the interview shall be audio-recorded and an explanation for the lack of video recording shall be included in the investigative case file. - A complete record shall be kept of each entire interview, including all recess periods. - If a witness is willing to provide an interview but does not consent to recording, the investigator shall conduct the interview without recording and document the details in a Supplemental Report. - If the incident involves potential criminal conduct, the Office of the Vice President and General Counsel of JHU and the Office of the State's Attorney for Baltimore City's Police Misconduct Unit shall be consulted prior to conducting the interview of the accused member. - Each interview session shall be for a reasonable period and allow for personal necessities and rest periods as reasonably necessary.
+The officer may request a break during the interview, which shall be reasonably granted. - During an interview, the investigator shall not ask leading questions, particularly those that suggest a legal justification for the member's conduct. - Investigators shall not make comments or statements that anyone being interviewed could reasonably understand as intended to discourage them from providing a full account.